 - I started eating an extra half meal in the day comprising roti-dal-sabji-salad

 - I drank almost a litre of diluted chaas in the day which was made with ajwain water.
+Benefits of ajwain water post pregnancy are just so many.
+Ajwain water helps with digestion, breastmilk production and builds immunity.
 The good thing about chaas is that it fills you up while adding zero calories.
 The jeera-ajwain-kala namak aids digestion and my hunger pangs substantially went down.

 - As early as I could, in the morning, I drank a full cup of warm water boiled with a slice of ginger, half a lemon and one spoon of honey.
 Remember NOT to heat the lemon and honey.
 This drink flushed the toxins out of my body, regulated constipation and also served as a good replacement for morning tea which comes with sugar and biscuits.
 The honey-ginger combination also kept me feeling full for almost 30-45 mins in the morning.